baglab/NetFUSES/README.md

 python setup.py install
 ```
 # Usage <a name="usage"/>
-NetFUSES lets us "fuse" semantically similar nodes in a network with respect to some similarity
+NetFUSES lets us "fuse" semantically similar nodes across networks with respect to some similarity
 function.

 In this case, let's assume we have three separate knowledge graphs: `wikidata`,